 - The University of Bahrain (UoB) has Academic and Administrative Bylaws and Regulations for Offering and Developing Academic Programmes and Courses that ensure the quality of its academic programmes.
-During the virtual interviews, the Panel was informed that these laws and regulations, in addition to UoB Quality Manual ensure that the offered programmes by the College of Business (CoB), which include the Bachelor of Science in Banking and Finance (BSBF), are fit for purpose and complies with the Higher Education Council (HEC) requirements.
+During the virtual interviews, the Panel was informed that these laws and regulations, in addition to UoB Quality Manual ensure that the offered programmes by the College of Business (CoB), which include the Bachelor of Science in Islamic Banking and Finance (BSIBF), are fit for purpose and complies with the Higher Education Council (HEC) requirements.
 There is also evidence of stakeholders' input to the CoB programmes through the Programme Advisory Committee (PAC) and surveys.
-At departmental level, there is a Curriculum Committee that manages the curriculum and implements CoB's improvement plans.
+At departmental level there is a Curriculum Committee that manages the curriculum and implements CoB's improvement plans.
 In general, the Panel is of the view that the College implements a clear planning framework for programme development and monitoring to ensure that the programme is relevant and fit for purpose. - The Panel was provided with the Academic Risk Management Guide 2022, which ought to be utilised by CoB to mitigate risk related to the programme.
-The Department of Economics and Finance is responsible for the identification and mitigation of potential risks to the quality of the BSBF programme, where risks are classified into low, medium, and high.
-Based on a review of the evidence, the Panel notes that there are formal procedures in place to control/mitigate risks and review the related implementation and achievement of progress taken. - The BSBF programme adheres to the National Qualifications Framework (NQF) and has been placed on NQF Level 8 as clarified in the Self-evaluation Report (SER).
-The Panel notes that mapping and confirmation processes are in place to ensure that the programme complies with the NQF requirements.
+The Department of Islamic Banking is responsible for the identification and mitigation of potential risks to the quality of the BSIBF programme, where risks are classified into low, medium, and high.
+Based on a review of the evidence, the Panel notes that there are formal procedures in place to control/mitigate risks and review the related implementation and achievement of progress taken. - As per the Self-evaluation Report (SER), the BSIBF programme is under the process to be placed on NQF Level 8.
+The Panel notes that mapping and confirmation processes are in place to ensure that the programme complies with NQF requirements.
 The Panel is of the view that the programme title is concise and consonant with the type and level of the qualification.
 The programme title is accurately documented on the sample of degree certificates that was provided to the Panel and is also clearly stated on the university's website.

-• The programme specifications include a set of Programme Educational Objectives (PEOs) that reflect the aims of the BSBF programme.
+• The programme specifications include a set of Programme Educational Objectives (PEOs) that reflect the aims of the BSIBF programme.
 During interviews, the Panel was informed that the aims are aligned with the University Intended Learning Outcomes (UILOs) and the Programme Intended Learning Outcomes (PILOs).
 As clarified in the SER, the PEOs are mapped to the mission of the CoB and the Strategic Goals of the UoB.
-The Panel was also informed that the programme aims are discussed with the external stakeholders through the PAC.
-The Panel is of the view that the BSBF programme has clear and appropriate aims that are revised based on stakeholders' feedback.
+The Panel was also informed that the programme aims are discussed with the external stakeholders through PAC.